 The color wheel contains a reticle: a clear circle you can drag around to select a color.

 As you drag the reticle, it displays two colors.
 On the right side you’ll see the color the reticle hovers over.
 On the left, you’ll see the most recent color in your History.
-This allows you to compare your new color choice with the shade you’ve just used in your painting.
+This allows you to compare your new color choice with the shade you’ve recently used in your painting.

 At the top left of the Harmony interface, you’ll see the word Complementary.
 This is the default Harmony mode.
-Tap on Complementary to see the full list of five Color Harmony modes.
+Tap on Complementary to see the full list of five different Color Harmony modes.

 Two reticles select colors from opposite positions on the color wheel.